 Also, for add-in activations, a custom implementation could identify the current AppDomain as the target application domain.

 Only assemblies granted FullTrust, such as assemblies in the global assembly cache or identified as fullTrustAssemblies in the AppDomain.CreateDomain(String, Evidence, AppDomainSetup, PermissionSet, StrongName) method can be loaded in the AppDomainManager constructor and the method.

-The following example shows an override of the method for a custom application domain manager.
+The following code sample shows an override of the method for a custom application domain manager.
 This code example is part of a larger example provided for the AppDomainManager class.

 Windows 7, Windows Vista, Windows XP SP2, Windows XP Media Center Edition, Windows XP Professional x64 Edition, Windows XP Starter Edition, Windows Server 2008 R2, Windows Server 2008, Windows Server 2003, Windows Server 2000 SP4, Windows Millennium Edition, Windows 98, Xbox 360